 - 1. It must prompt repeatedly for new queries and then execute them, until a special menu item which terminates the session is selected. - 2.
 There should be an "abort" key, which allows one to abort the current query and back up "one level" in the menu interface.
 The keystroke used in Emacs for this purpose, Ctrl-G, is a good choice.)
 It must be possible to type this key at any point in an input sequence, and realize the action immediately.
-This implies that input must be processed character-at-atime (e.g, by using \getch())), and not by using scanf() or one of its relatives.
-Multiple levels of aborts would be a plus, but are not absolutely required. - 3.
+This implies that input must be processed character-at-a-time, and not by using scanf() or one of its relatives.
+Multiple levels of aborts would be a plus, but are not absolutely required.
+(The ODBC example program which shows to to handle passwords also illustrates character-at-a-time input under Linux.) - 3.
 Within entry of data at a user prompt, it should always be possible to erase the last character which was typed using the backspace key. - 4.
 The program must absolutely not require the user to input SQL statements.
 The interface is to be usable by a "naive" user who can only select menu items and type simple text values at prompts. - 5.
-It must present tabular results in a neat and organized fashion, with headings, and it must provide reasonable clarification for other information displayed or actions taken, including those taken du to incorrect or otherwise inappropriate input.
+It must present tabular results in a neat and organized fashion, with headings, and it must provide reasonable clarification for other information displayed or actions taken, including those taken due to incorrect or otherwise inappropriate input.

-Further Notes on the Implementation:
+5 Further Notes on the Implementation

 - 1. Although concurrency directives are not part of this project, the software must nonetheless be written with an eye towards the idea that concurrency is an issue.
 To this end, the program must not "cache" values which it has computed on one query so that they may be used in the next.
 Rather, it must fetch all required values directly from the database for each new query. - 2.
-Values for input values for hours should be rounded to the nearest tenth. - 3.
+Input values for hours should be rounded to the nearest tenth. - 3.
 When an update cannot be executed, the reason must be stated. - 4.
 The ODBC name for the database to connect to must be Company. - 5.
 ODBC calls must be used when appropriate.
 For example, to bind variable parameters in an SQL query use the API call SQLBindParameter; do not build the query by concatenating strings containing the parameter values and the query template in C. - 6.
 The program should not make modifications to the instances of the Employee, Department, or Dependent relations.

-User Manual:
+6 User Manual